 All pupils have access to careers education, information, advice and guidance (CEIAG) as part of their curriculum.
 The programme is delivered in PSHCEE lessons and through subject lessons.
 This allows pupils to explore individual career options, gain an awareness of the job market and to develop the core skills needed for employment.

 We aim to enable our pupils to make informed choices about their future learning and career pathways.

 We offer a drop in service at breaks, lunchtimes and after school for students as well as an appointment system for individual careers guidance interviews.

 Students and staff usually call in to book appointments but students can also email us to do this.
 Parents and Carers are always very welcome.
 In addition, Mrs Eyong is available parents’ evenings from year 9 upwards for careers guidance and support.

 SEND, LAC AND OTHER VULNERABLE PUPILS

 Broadoak is a very inclusive school with a diverse population.
 Children with a wide range of special educational needs are successfully included in our mainstream setting, with varying degrees of support.

 Broadoak School recognises the value that employers can provide to young people’s education and as such welcomes offers of support and involvement from employers across all industries.
 Broadoak hosts several Careers events throughout the academic year where employers, training providers and representatives from Further and Higher Education are welcome to get involved.
-Please contact Miss Barrett on email@example.com if your organisation would like to engage with the CEIAG at Broadoak School.
+Please contact Mrs Lord on firstname.lastname@example.org if your organisation would like to engage with the CEIAG at Broadoak School.